-6. Right to Dividends

-There are no dividend distribution policies disclosed to the public other than the provisions included in Articles 57 and 58 of the Bank's Articles of Association, titled "Distribution of Profit" and "Reserves" respectively.
-Pursuant to the relevant legal regulations, resolutions on dividend distribution are drafted and adopted at Annual Ordinary General Assembly.
+Pursuant to legislation and banking regulations, the annual report including the necessary information and announcements is prepared. presented to the Board of Directors and published on the Bank's website 6.
+Right to Dividends (www.aktifbank.com.tr) prior to the annual General Assembly meeting.
+The annual report is prepared in accordance with BRSA regulations, There are no dividend distribution policies disclosed to the public sent to the relevant institutions within the statutory deadlines, and other than the provisions included in Articles 57 and 58 of the Bank's published on the Bank's website.
+Bank's financial statements are Articles of Association, titled "Distribution of Profit" and "Reserves" signed and attested by the Chairman, Audit Committee Members, CEO, respectively.
+Pursuant to the relevant legal regulations, resolutions and Executive Vice President responsible for financial reporting.
+The on dividend distribution are drafted and adopted at Annual Ordinary annual report contains information on the Bank's market position, General Assembly. overall financial performance and other material issues.